 To facilitate the partnership of young people, parents and professionals in decisions relating to education and inclusion.

 “SNAP Cymru will empower families (children and young people, their parents and guardians) to have their voices heard within the area of Additional Learning Needs and Disability and support them to influence policy and practice in the planning and delivery of services at local, regional and national levels”

-SNAP Cymru is governed by a board of Trustees (NEC) drawn from SNAP’s beneficiaries, fora, councils, networks and partners.
-Our trustees oversee the organisation and have overall responsibility for SNAP Cymru’s vision, and accountability and to safeguard the good name of SNAP Cymru.
+SNAP Cymru is governed by a board of Trustees (NEC) drawn from SNAP’s beneficiaries, networks and partners.
+Our trustees oversee the organisations strategic direction, have overall responsibility for SNAP Cymru’s vision, and accountability and to safeguard the good name of SNAP Cymru.

-Our board is accountable to the Charities Commission and has a moral accountability to the people we serve, the people who fund our work and to SNAP Cymru staff and Volunteers.
-The NEC are also responsible for establishing and monitoring policies, employment procedures, ensuring compliance with the governing document, ensuring accountability and compliance with the law, maintaining proper financial oversight and selecting and supporting the Chief Executive Director Denise Inger.
+The NEC are not responsible for the day to day operational responsibilities of the organisation, however they are responsible for establishing and monitoring policies, employment procedures, ensuring compliance with the governing document, ensuring accountability and compliance with the law, maintaining proper financial oversight and selecting and supporting the Chief Executive Director.

 As a registered charity, we rely on a range of generous donations from a variety of sources; these include contributions from grant making trusts, public bodies, community organisations and individuals, including bequests to sustain our work.